One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Related Work

 Recent advances in DRL have demonstrated strong potential for solving 3D-BPP.
-In Table~\ref{tab:DRL_BPP}, we summarize recent learning-based approaches for solving offline 3D-BPP.
+In Table \ref{tab:DRL_BPP}, we summarize recent learning-based approaches for solving offline 3D-BPP.

-To our knowledge, \citet{table_2017} first introduced a pointer network with policy gradient to minimize bin surface area for a novel variant of 3D-BPP, establishing the foundation for sequential decision frameworks for 3D-BPP.
+To our knowledge, Hu et al.~\shortcite{table_2017} first introduced a pointer network with policy gradient to minimize bin surface area for a novel variant of 3D-BPP, laying the groundwork for sequential decision frameworks for 3D-BPP.
 Subsequent efforts focused on model and algorithmic improvements.
-The approach in \citet{table_2018} applied the more stable PPO algorithm, while \citet{table_2019} combined deep neural networks (DNNs) with Monte Carlo Tree Search (MCTS) and introduced center-of-mass support constraints.
-With the rise of convolutional neural networks (CNNs), height map-based state representations became prevalent \citep{table_2020_1,table_2021_1,table_2021solving,table_2024dynamic}.
+The approach in Duan et al.~\shortcite{table_2018} applied the more stable PPO algorithm, whereas Laterre et al.~\shortcite{table_2019} integrated deep neural networks (DNNs) with Monte Carlo Tree Search (MCTS) and introduced center-of-mass support constraints.
+In a related line of work, search-based methods such as the Packing Configuration Tree (PCT) have been proposed to explore continuous action spaces for bin packing tasks~\cite{zhao4}.
+With the rise of convolutional neural networks (CNNs), height map-based state representations became prevalent \cite{table_2020_1,table_2021_1,table_2021solving,table_2024dynamic}.
 Height maps provide a compact encoding of space occupancy and, when paired with CNNs, deliver strong performance for fixed-size bins.
 However, the fixed input structure of CNNs restricts their generalization to variable-sized bins, limiting practical applicability.
-Recent studies have aimed to address this limitation: \citet{table_2020_3,table_2021attend2pack} leverage self-attention to model inter-item and item-bin relationships directly, demonstrating promise in handling variable-sized bins.
-The approach in \citet{table_2020_2} combines CNNs (height maps) with attention mechanisms (for item features), introducing a stability ratio objective function and ``convex hull checks", marking an early effort to integrate spatial efficiency with stability.
+Recent studies have aimed to address this limitation: Zhang et al.~\shortcite{table_2021attend2pack} leverage self-attention to model inter-item and item-bin relationships directly, demonstrating promise in handling variable-sized bins.
+The approach in Hu et al.~\shortcite{table_2020_2} combines CNNs (height maps) with attention mechanisms (for item features), introducing a stability ratio objective function and ``convex hull checks", marking an early effort to integrate spatial efficiency with stability.
+For a comprehensive overview of the evolution of DRL in bin packing problems, readers are referred to Dahmani et al.~\shortcite{DAHMANI2025100616}.